Nolicx/RadFiled3D/README.md

 ![Tests](https://github.com/Centrasis/RadFiled3D/actions/workflows/package-test-publish.yml/badge.svg)

-This Repository contains the file format and API according to the Paper: "RadField3D: A Data Generator and Data Format for Deep Learning in Radiation-Protection Dosimetry for Medical Applications".
+This Repository contains the file format and API according to the Paper: "[RadField3D: A Data Generator and Data Format for Deep Learning in Radiation-Protection Dosimetry for Medical Applications](https://iopscience.iop.org/article/10.1088/1361-6498/add53d)".

 The aim of this library is, to provide a simple to use API for a structured, binary file format, that can store all relevant information from a three dimensional radiation field calculated by applications that use algorithms like Monte-Carlo radiation transport simulations.
 Such a binary file format is useful, when one needs to process a huge amount of radiation field files like when training a neural network.
 With that use-case in mind, RadFiled3D also provides a python interface with a pyTorch integration.
+In order to directly iterate a dataset generated with the RadField3D tool, just jump to the section [RadField3D Datasets](#direct-integration-with-radfield3d-datasets).

 ## 🌟 Why Use RadFiled3D
 - **Efficient Storage**: Structured, binary file format for storing large amounts of radiation field data.